adedejimayowa27-gif/gggggg/README.md

 ## Security overview

-- Passwords hashed with bcrypt; time-limited JWT access tokens; short-lived, purpose-bound password-reset tokens; no account enumeration on reset.
+- Passwords hashed with bcrypt.
+Two-token sessions: a short-lived (15 min) JWT access token plus a long-lived, revocable, hashed-at-rest refresh token that rotates on every use, with reuse detection (a stolen/replayed refresh token revokes the whole session).
+Logout and a password reset both revoke sessions server-side.
+Short-lived, purpose-bound password-reset and email-verification tokens; no account enumeration on reset or resend.
 - Email verification: every new signup gets a confirmation link (valid ~24h), with a resend option and a dashboard banner until confirmed.
 Informational only -- an unverified account can use the app fully.